typegoose/typegoose/github-page/_guides/quick-start-guide.md

 - Typegoose aims to not modify any functions of mongoose
 - Typegoose aims to get mongoose's models to be stable through type-infomation
 - Typegoose aims to make mongoose more usable by making the models more type-rich (thanks to TypeScript)
+- Decorated schema configuration classes (like KittenClass above) must use explicit type declaration instead of type inference for their types.
+Otherwise, a property's type will become Mixed!
+This is because Typegoose uses emitDecoratorMetadata to determine types, and by design, emitDecorator emits the explicit type instead of what's inferred (see [microsoft/Typegoose#18995](https://github.com/microsoft/TypeScript/issues/18995)).